gobrianyu/android_notes_app/README.md

 I had a lot of difficulty figuring out the constructor for my adapter.
 It was thanks to Jacklyn Cui that I managed to dig myself out of that rut!

 ### Mistakes

 It was a silly mistake.
 I had a call for the original entry rather than the new entry when popping from navigator.
 This was the source of a multiple-hour headache.

 ### Meta

 As I spent a lot of time working on extra features during this cycle, I would say it took me well over 10 hours of work this week.
 The actual part 2 bit only took a couple hours though.

+### Self Grade

+I would give myself 100.
+I believe I have satisfied every criteria, and gone above and beyond with my app.
+I'm really happy with how it came out!